chef/chef-web-docs/themes/docs-new/layouts/shortcodes/server_tuning_solr_large_node_sizes.md

 setting to have a value greater than the returned value.
 For example:
 `180000`.

-If you don't have a node object file available then you can get an approximate size of the node data by running the following command on a node.
+If you do not have a node object file available then you can get an approximate size of the node data by running the following command on a node.